SarahBeecroft/ables/resources.md

 ABLeS encompasses 16 million service units (SUs) of compute capacity and 500 TB of storage available per annum on the [Gadi supercomputer at the NCI](https://nci.org.au/our-systems/hpc-systems).
 These SUs can be utilised to run jobs on different nodes of GADI that are equipped with either CPUs or GPUs.

-Details on GADI’s resources are available at https://nci.org.au/our-systems/hpc-systems.
+- Details on GADI resources are available at https://nci.org.au/our-systems/hpc-systems.

-Details on the GADI’s storage system are available [here](https://nci.org.au/our-systems/storage-systems).
+- Details on the GADI storage system are available [here](https://nci.org.au/our-systems/storage-systems).

 ABLes computational resources are allocated to each community according to the quarterly plan submitted by the bioinformatics lead of the community.

-Additional resources can be requested through the form [here](https://docs.google.com/forms/d/e/1FAIpQLSeaJdpQXbvXYfjwXFRPAmtc0FjJEcCwplM7kCWye1DFMtgx9g/viewform?usp=sf_link)
+> **Note:** Additional resources can be requested through the form [here](https://docs.google.com/forms/d/e/1FAIpQLSeaJdpQXbvXYfjwXFRPAmtc0FjJEcCwplM7kCWye1DFMtgx9g/viewform?usp=sf_link)

 ## Centrally supported tools and software through NCI (`/apps`)